ksteve28/Fit-or-Faux/README.md

 # Conclusions
-While examining the data I am able to comment on Colorado's fitness level on a national scale via state by state.
-However, the CDC published estimates for 2017 estimated the percentage of adults 20 and over with obesity was 42.5% (compared to Colorado's average estimate of 21.6) and overweight inlcuding obesity was 73.6% (compared to Colorado's average estimates of 57.7%).
+While examining the data I am able to comment on Colorado's fitness level on a national scale comparing state by state.
+However, the CDC published estimates for 2017 estimated the percentage of adults 20 and over with obesity was 42.5% (compared to Colorado's average estimate of 21.6) and overweight inlcuding obesity was 73.6% (compared to Colorado's average estimate of 57.7%).

 | Denver County      |                       Rates |
 |:-------------------|----------------------------:|